Tim Anderson Preview, Player Props: White Sox vs. Athletics

-On Friday, Tim Anderson (.237 batting average in his past 10 games, with two doubles, three walks and three RBI) and the Chicago White Sox face the Oakland Athletics, whose starting pitcher will be Zach Neal.
-First pitch is at 7:10 PM ET.
+Tim Anderson -- hitting .237 with three doubles, three walks and three RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Oakland Athletics, with JP Sears on the hill, on August 26 at 7:10 PM ET.

-In his last appearance, he racked up two hits (going 2-for-5 with a double) against the Athletics.
+He strung together two hits (going 2-for-5 with a double) in his last appearance against the Athletics.

 Tim Anderson Game Info & Props vs. the Athletics